mbheinen/bpa-ipf-tsp/README.md

 (STOP)
 ```

-# IPF Batch Analysis Tool -- ipfbat
+# Batch Analysis Tool -- ipfbat
+The batch version of `ipfsrv`.
+It accepts a Power Flow Control Language (PCL) script file.
+This was considered a "new" style of commands when BPA first wrote these programs.

 Usage:  `ipfbat <controlfile.pcl>`

-The batch version of `ipfsrv`.
-It accepts a new style Power Flow Control Language (PCL)
-script file.

 Example of use: `ipfbat test.pcl`.